 Your solicitor will also have been communicating with the property owners’ solicitors, asking any questions and making any enquiries.

 The day for picking up your keys and moving into your new home is nearly here.
-Once you have exchanged contracts your solicitor will arrange with your lender to draw the funds down (mortgage) so that you can complete and officially own the property.
+Once you have exchanged contracts your solicitor will arrange with your lender to draw the funds down (mortgage) so that you can complete and officially own your new home.

 What time on completion day will I be able to pick up the keys?